MinyiZou/Angular_IN_Ionic/README.md

 ## How to set up an Angular Project?
 I assume you have already seen the Angular project in https://github.com/MinyiZou/Projects_IN_Angular.
 If you haven't seen it, you can check it out.
 It's a good start to learn Angular and single page application which you can just easily copy and paste the code to your project.
-I will only show you how to implement the Angular project in the Ionic project in this repository.
+I will only show you how to intergrate the exsiting Angular project in the Ionic project in this repository.

 ## How to set up an Ionic Project?